crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c01-titanic-assignment.md

   across all classes for adults were higher than the highest proportion of men.
 All children that are in the 1st and 2nd class survived, and a bit less than half of the children in 3rd class survived.
-Part of that could be explained by there being way more children in 3rd class than 1st and 2nd, so there were more overall children that had to be saved.
+Part of that could be explained by there being only 30 children total between 1st and 2nd class and 79 children total for 3rd class, so there were more overall children that had to be saved in 3rd class.
 From this it appears that woman and children survived more than adult males.
 - If you saw something *fishy* in q4 above, use your new plot to explain the fishy-ness.
   - This graph separates out age from the q4 graph.
 Now adult and